ssatguru/Vishva/README.md

 * for more help see [wiki](https://github.com/ssatguru/Vishva/wiki)

 ## to build

-run gulp to build.
+make sure you have typescript installed locally or globally run
+a) "npm install"
+    this will install any dependencies.

+b) "npm run build"
+This will
-This will compile the src and ouput javascript to public_html/js/Vishva-merged.js.
+compile the src and output javascript to src/js, minify the javascript and output the minified javascript to public_html/js/Vishva-merged.min.js.
-Source under "src" folder.
-Dependencies under "public_html/lib" folder

 ## demo
 For a demo  see [http://ssatguru.appspot.com/BabylonJS-Vishva/webapp/index.html](http://ssatguru.appspot.com/BabylonJS-Vishva/webapp/index.html)